 Finally, let’s not forget cost.
 While it is really not a good idea to skimp on the cost of life-saving treatment, it is important to consider your quality of life after you have completed a residential rehab programme.
 It seems pointless to get yourself well if the cost of doing so means you are not living well afterwards.
 It is important to remember that the outcome of alcohol addiction or drug rehabilitation is not guaranteed, it will depend on the level of commitment and determination you show in the programme.
 So if you decide to borrow money to pay for the cost of treatment, you need to be certain you want to achieve recovery and that you are entering the right facility for you to achieve that.

 When you consider the factors mentioned above, it’s easy to see how it can be extremely confusing when attempting to carry out a rehab review.
 This is where Addiction Helper comes in.
-We have no allegiance to any particular rehabilitation centre, meaning that when you call us you will receive impartial advice.
-Understandably, when you call treatment clinics directly they are going to sell themselves, who in their right mind would tell you they are not the right facility for you?
+Meaning that when you call us you will receive free advice.
 But at Addiction Helper, we look at you as an individual.
 We work with 90% of the UK’s rehabs and have several options overseas.
 You will find it much less stressful to make one call and have all the information available than make several and perhaps still be none-the-wiser.